fifc/yos/README.md

-NeOS build scripts
+NuOS build scripts
 ==========================

-The easiest way to create a NeOS build environment.
-These scripts will download and compile all of the components needed for using NeOS.
+The easiest way to create a NuOS build environment.
+These scripts will download and compile all of the components needed for using NuOS.

 Prerequisites